RigsOfRods/docs.rigsofrods.org/source/terrain-creation/race-generator.md

 At the end of each coordinate line is the name of the checkpoint object.
 This defines the checkpoint visuals.

 Each line can have a different checkpoint object.
 However, for simplicity's sake, you can set the default object names in the `Default start / checkpoint / finish object` sections.
-These objects will be used if you specifiy a checkpoint name in the coordinates list as `[default]`.
+These objects will be used if you specify a checkpoint name in the coordinates list as `[default]`.

 By default, RoR includes these checkpoint models: